Apply and be admitted to each program. (Admission to one program will not affect admission to the other.)

-- Apply to the Thomas Jefferson Program in Public Policy by February 15.
+- Apply to the Thomas Jefferson Program in Public Policy by the Program's stated deadline.

 If you're initially accepted to both schools, you can start your program at either, but you need to make the choice and tell both schools about it by May 15.
 Do that by contacting each school's Associate Dean or Director of Admissions.

 You can also decide to apply for a joint degree after you've become a law student.
 If you're accepted into the other program, then contact the Law School's Associate Dean of Administration and the other program's Director of Admission by May 15.

 - Start at either program – if you start at the Law School, you’ll take only law courses your first year.
 If you start in the Policy Program, you’ll only take policy courses.

 - You will take a combination of law and policy courses in your final two years.